 Once someone becomes interested in your brand, they’re likely to engage with you on social media, click on an ad, and/or visit your website.
-This traffic then travels through your sales funnel, first interacting with your lead magnet that turns them into a lead.
+This traffic then travels through each of your sales funnel stages, first interacting with your lead magnet that turns them into a lead.

 These leads then move through the middle of the funnel, where they are provided with information regarding what your business offers and what makes you stand out from the competition.
 It’s at the middle of the funnel that people are likely comparing your brand to alternative options, looking for the solution that best fits what they are looking for (desire).

-Finally, these leads turn into buyers when they’re finally compelled to take action – by making a purchase, filling out a contact form, etc.
+In this stage of the buyer’s journey, these leads finally turn into buyers when they’re finally compelled to take action – by making a purchase, filling out a contact form, etc.

 What this step looks like depends on what type of action you want people to take.
 For service-based business, this might be filling out a new client questionnaire or paying for a low-ticket audit.
 For a business that sells a physical product, this usually means making a purchase.